Gallio/mbunit-v3/src/MbUnit/Samples/Readme.txt

 MbUnit Samples
 ==============

-This directory contains MbUnit samples.
+This directory contains links to MbUnit sample code projects.

 How to use:

-1. Extract the desired sample to a directory of your choice.
+1. Download and unzip the desired sample to a directory of your choice.

 2. Open the sample solution in Visual Studio.
 Some samples may include solutions and project files for multiple versions of